Skip to content

 Public reporting indicates the company’s data appeared on the Clop leak portal hosted on the dark web.
 The listing states that internal files were taken, although the exact number of affected individuals remains unknown.
 No customer records, payment card details, or specific data types have been publicly detailed beyond the broad description of “internal files.”
 The incident follows Clop’s typical pattern of encrypting systems, exfiltrating data, and then threatening to publish it if ransom demands are not met.

 February 7, 2026 marks the date the victim was formally listed.
-The breach is classified as high severity due to the nature of the attacker and the confirmed exfiltration of corporate data that could contain employee or customer information.
+The breach is classified as high severity due to the nature of the attacker and the claimed exfiltration of corporate data that could contain employee or customer information.

 Why This Matters for You and Your Family